Jump to Departmental Services by following the links below:

 relevant information, in the drop-box at Township Municipal Centre (8:30 a.m. - 3:00 p.m.).
 Applications also can, and are encouraged, to be filed electronically if

 possible.
-Please contact Gaspare Ritacca (email@example.com) or Yvonne Hunter at the
+Please contact Gaspare Ritacca (firstname.lastname@example.org) for assistance.
+All

 meetings with external clients will be converted to conference calls.
 Please

-at 905-833-4062 for further information on protocol.
+contact us at 905-833-5321 for further information on protocol.
 You can also refer to the Planning Department's Covid-19 Information Letter that refers to how planning-related operations are continuing.

 CLERKS AND BYLAW

-- Requests for urgent need burials or interment rights purchases for Nobleton Community Cemetery can be made to ServiceKing by telephone at 905-833-5321 or email@example.com and they will forward to the Clerks Department staff, who will follow-up with the request directly.
-Please note: Funeral Home visitations and cemetery interments are limited to 10 people maximum, including clergy.
+- Requests for urgent need burials or interment rights purchases for Nobleton Community Cemetery can be made to ServiceKing by telephone at 905-833-5321 or email@example.com and they will forward to the Clerks Division staff, who will follow-up with the request directly.
+Please note: Funeral Home visitations are limited to 30% of room capacity and cemetery interments are limited to 100 people maximum under supervision of the Funeral Director, providing that appropriate numbers of staff are available to assist with social distancing.

 - Non-urgent interment rights purchases or monument installations will not be processed until normal business resumes.